Start Moving at the Speed of the Customer

 The ultimate goal of all customer marketing is to foster loyalty and increase customer lifetime value.
 In order to achieve this complicated feat, the marketer needs to be able to anticipate the customer’s wants and needs, and to act on them with speed and precision.
 Speed is of the essence, as the customer is in constant motion, and conversion will only occur if it’s instigated at the proper timing.
 Precision is paramount, as conversion will occur only if the customer is served with the right offer tailored to his persona, affinities and position along the customer journey.

-So, the marketer’s first commandment is move at the speed of the customer.
+So, the marketer’s first commandment is to move at the speed of the customer.
 This requires the technology that enables you to move from ideation to execution at the speed of light and lets you interact with your customers across channels and in real-time.
 But firstly, a paradigm shift is in order.
-Traditionally, marketing has been executed according to the assembly line mindset: carrying out a campaign involved different company functions and days to weeks to execute.
-The most important question to consider is: how much time does it take to get from ideation to execution in your marketing campaigns?
-Your answer should be minutes or hours, not days.
+Traditionally, marketing has been executed according to the assembly line mindset: carrying out a campaign would involve different company functions and weeks to execute.
+The most important question to consider is: how much time does it take to get from ideation to execution in your marketing campaign?
+Your answer should be minutes or hours, not days or weeks.

-In order to eliminate any unnecessary steps or stakeholders in your campaign process so you can change your marketing as your customer changes, you need the technology to support your marketing endeavors from segmentation, through creative and down to execution.
+In order to eliminate unnecessary steps or stakeholders in your campaign process and track dynamic changes, you need the technology to support your marketing endeavors.
 Today, marketing technologies help you streamline processes through the magic of cloud computing, API connectivity, automation and data science.
-When evaluating marketing tools with these capabilities, think about how that tool will help align your team.
-The ability to execute on ideas quickly will encourage more creative ideas targeted at more customer segments, allowing you to serve interactions to an increasingly growing number of homogenic customer groups.
+The ability to execute ideas quickly, using these marketing tools, will encourage more creative ideas targeted at more customer segments.
+Thus, this will allow you to interact with an increasingly growing number of homogenic customer groups.

 Context is Key: The Danger of Sacrificing Precision for Speed

-But while speed is essential, it shouldn’t trump your goal for precision.
+While speed is essential, it shouldn’t trump your goal for precision.
 In the context of customer marketing, precision is closely aligned with emotional intelligence.
-In a nutshell, this means that you should tailor your marketing messages to the target audience and offer each audience the most appropriate campaign in terms of offer, creative and channel.
-Just like a salesperson approaches each customer who enters the store in the unique manner which fits him best and guides him through the sale process according to his stated and implied likes and dislikes, so should you.
-Your marketing technology should be able to provide you with a clear picture of your customer’s preferences in context, allowing you to contact them with the right information at the right time.
+In a nutshell, this means that you should tailor your marketing messages to offer each audience the most appropriate campaign in terms of offer, creativity, and channel.
+Just like a salesperson approaches each customer who enters the store in a unique and personalized manner, so should you.
+Your marketing technology should provide you with a clear picture of your customers’ preferences, allowing you to contact them with the right information at the right time.

 As you cater to smaller and smaller segments, the average uplift you can expect to gain from your total customer base grows.
 In smaller groups, each customer will generate more uplift on average than if he or she were approached as a part of a larger group.
 When a group of customers is segmented and targeted by many small campaigns, the accumulated uplift is much higher in comparison to the results of a “spray and pray” campaign.